 Beef and king prawns typically produce the largest amount of greenhouse gases in their production, so consider switching to chicken for some meals.

-When buying fish, look at the packaging to see if it's been sustainably sourced – this will mean the fish has been caught in a way that minimises the impact on the ocean.
+When buying fish, look at the packaging to see if it's been sustainably sourced.
+This means the fish has been caught in a way that minimises the impact on the ocean.
 Use the Good Fish Guide tool to compare how sustainable different seafood is.

 You could also think about choosing veggie or vegan alternatives to meat, fish and dairy more often.

 Generally, vegan alternatives are better for the environment and taste just as good.
-They can even be cheaper than meat versions, such as Quorn mince which usually costs less than beef mince.
+They can even be cheaper than meat versions.
+For example, Quorn mince sometimes costs less than beef mince.

-However, some vegan products are more eco-friendly than others, so it's important to do your research to find the right products for you and the planet.
+However, some vegan products are more eco-friendly than others.
+It's worth doing some research to find the right products for you and the planet.

-Comparing the environmental impacts of non-dairy milks can be particularly difficult.
+Comparing the environmental impacts of non-dairy milk can be particularly difficult.
 There's a handy chart in this BBC article that shows the differences in their emissions, land use and water use.

-And as well as thinking about the types of food you're buying, you can also reduce your carbon footprint by avoiding food waste and only buying food that you'll eat – which brings us to our next point.
+As well as thinking about the types of food you're buying, you can also reduce your carbon footprint by avoiding food waste and only buying food that you'll eat.
+This brings us to our next point...

 Only buy food you will eat

 The UK produces millions of tonnes of food waste every year.
-Food (especially meat) takes a lot of energy to grow and transport, and so there are significant CO2e embodied emissions in the supply chain.
+Food (especially meat) takes a lot of energy to grow and transport.
+So, there are significant CO2e embodied emissions in the supply chain.

 For it to then be thrown into landfills is a total waste, and decomposing food releases plenty more greenhouse gases.